Skip to main content

 public let keychainStore: KeychainStore

-/// Auth client (SessionManager or MockAuthClient)
+/// Auth client (SessionManager wrapper in production, MockAuthClient in DEBUG)

-public let sessionManager: AuthClient
+public let sessionManager: any AuthClient

 /// Create ChatViewModel with injected dependencies